MaeWoods/aocseq/README.md

 # VRTrack

-**VRTrack** is software for the analysis of immunosequencing data and can be used to predict antigen specific T cells amongst others .
+**VRTrack** is software for analysis of immunosequencing data and can be used to predict antigen specific T cells amongst others .
 The package was developed by the department of Cell and Gene Therapy at Baylor College of Medicine.
 For citing the software, see: ...

 The tool is compatible with Adaptive biotechnologies' T cell receptor (TCR) immunoseq assay (https://www.immunoseq.com), or any time series CDR3 TCRbeta dataset of a TCR repertoire in the format of nucleic acid sequence productive frequency, the corresponding amino acid sequences and the total number of T cells at each time point.
 The data can be from multiple conditions or treatments and multiple time points.